ferthelet/phase-0-intro-to-js-2-objects-readme/README.md

 - Identify JavaScript `Object`s
 - Access a value stored in an `Object`
-- Learn about JavaScript's Object methods
+- Learn about JavaScript's Object methods.

 ## Introduction